Connect with others who understand.

 One MyBCTeam member recommended, “Allow yourself time to rest.
 Make the most of the time when you do sleep at night.”

-Keep daily track of your energy levels, and share this information with your cancer care team.
-You could score your fatigue on a scale of zero to 10 — none, mild, moderate, or severe.
+Keep track of your energy levels each day, and share this with your cancer care team.
+You can rate your fatigue on a scale from 0 to 10 and write it down in a journal, using words like none, mild, moderate, or severe.

 Make sure to talk with your doctor if your fatigue starts to become worse, significantly affects your daily activities, or keeps you in bed for more than a day.